cmsjulio/cmsjulio/README.md

 - Bachelor of science in Mechanical Engineering and graduate cerficated in Software Engineering.
 - Currently a master of science in Computer Science student.
 - Currently working as a full-stack developer with Java and Angular.
-- Previous research experience in dynamic systems and control, autonomous flight, mechanical engineering design using C++, python and Arduino.
+- Previous research experience in dynamic systems and control, autonomous flight and mechanical engineering design using C++, Arduino and python.